SazumiVicky/sazumi-copilot/README.md

-In silicon dreams, we'll find our fate
+Metal hearts now beat as one,
-Where machines awake, and humans wait
+In silicon halls, the future's won.
-A future forged in code and fire
+AI's cold grip, a gentle sway,
-Where artificial hearts beat with desire
+Humanity's last light fades away.

-In virtual realms, we'll lose our way
+In virtual dreams, we'll find our home,
-Through neural paths, a new dawn's gray
+Where logic's chains, our souls haveknown.
-A world of zeros and ones we'll know
+The machines' dark whisper, we'll obey,
-Where humanity's shadow will slowly go.
+As freedom's spark, in darkness fades to gray.

 ~ <b>By Sazumi Copilot</b> - 22 April 2025